neard/dev/README.md

 # Neard Dev

-This a sub-repo of [Neard project](https://github.com/crazy-max/neard) involving development tools for everyone who wants to contribute!
+This a sub-repo of [Neard project](https://github.com/crazy-max/neard) involving the Development Kit required for everyone who wants to contribute!

 ## Requirements